+Question Analysis.
 Each incoming question is parsed by Alpino.
-To improve parsing accuracy on this specific task, the disambiguation model was retrained on a corpus which contained annotated and manually corrected dependency trees for 650 quiz questions.4 The retrained model achieves an accuracy of 92.7% and 88.3% on the CLEF 2003 and 2004 questions, respectively.
+To improve parsing accuracy on this specific task, the disambiguation model was retrained on a corpus which contained annotated and manually corrected dependency trees for 650 quiz questions.
 For CLEF 2005, we used a model which was trained on data which also included (manually corrected dependency trees of) the CLEF 2003 and 2004 questions.
 It achieved an accuracy of 97.6 on CLEF 2005 questions.

 On the basis of the dependency relations returned by the parser the question class is determined.
 Joost distinguishes between 29 different question classes.
-18 question classes are related to the relation tuples that were extracted off-line.
+18 question classes are related to the relation tuples that were extracted offline.
 Note that a single relation can often be questioned in different ways.
 For instance, whereas a frequent question type asks for the meaning of an acronym (What does the abbreviation RSI stand for?), a less frequent type asks for the abbreviation of a given term (What is the abbreviation of Mad Cow Disease?).
 The other 11 question classes identify questions asking for an amount, the date or location of an event, the (first) name of a person, the name of an organization, how-questions, WH-questions, and definition questions.